salama/object-machine/appendix/c_machine.md

 argument passing involved.

 C does not define a way to access arguments or local variables from another thread.
 So any stack access needs internal knowledge of the compiler.
-Stack walking is neccessary for implementing exceptions and garbage collection.
+Stack walking is necessary for implementing exceptions and garbage collection.

 ## OS interface

-C has the standard library which defines a set of standardized functionaliy, much of which is actually provided by the operating system.
+C has the standard library which defines a set of standardized functionality, much of which is actually provided by the operating system.
 This access of the operating system in a functional and defined way  was most likely the motivation behind the std lib.